Easy DIY Garden Apron: Upcycled Tea Towel & Scraps

-Since the tea towel had a red stripe, I decided to use some red ticking fabric to complete the project.
+Since the tea towel had a red stripe, I decided to use some red ticking fabric scraps to complete the project.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)